1. Check our deadlines. Applications are reviewed on a rolling basis. Students must be admitted by February 1 to be eligible for a merit scholarship.

 2. Submit your online application.

-3. Submit a personal statement or essay.
-After you certify and submit your basic application information, you will be able to upload a required writing sample directly to your application status/checklist page.
+3. Submit an optional personal statement or essay.
+After you certify and submit your basic application information, you will have the option to upload a writing sample directly to your application status/checklist page.
+While the writing sample is not required, it is strongly suggested.
 You are invited to share more about yourself and why you want to be a part of the Loyola community.
 Or, feel free to use this opportunity to share information about a significant leadership or service experience you may have had while in high school.
 You may also choose to submit a sample of your writing from a class or project.
 Please limit your response to 500 words or less.

 4. Ask your high school to send us your official transcript.
 All freshman applicants are required to submit an official transcript from their secondary school.
 Please have your transcripts sent directly to: